 Tuesday September 4th, 2018 - by Nicolas Zenker

+Let’s talk subscription calendars.
 In plain English, the subscription calendar tool allows you to create a calendar that your users can subscribe to.
-This calendar can have as many different events as you want, and when your users subscribe, all of those events are immediately added to their personal calendar.
+This calendar can have as many different events as you want, and when your users subscribe to it, all of those events are immediately added to their calendar.

-There are two primary ways to share your calendar with your users.
+There are three main ways to share your subscription calendar with your users.

 The first way:

 The first way is to add a button to your website that your users can click to subscribe to your calendar.
 The button might say something like “Subscribe To My Calendar” (this is up to you).
 We walk your users through a few simple steps and in less than 30 seconds all of your events are on their calendar.

 Please note: adding this button to your website does require some basic coding knowledge.
 Please visit this page for technical information about the installation process.